BitCtrl Systems GmbH

-i.MX6-based CPU modules by PHYTEC
+i.MX6-based CPU modules from PHYTEC

 NXP i.MX6 (ARM®v7) under QNX® Neutrino RTOS